-If the stocks are to be sustainably managed, the current fishing gears need to be adjusted to allow a higher proportion of the stocks to reach their length at first maturity (L50) before being caught; this measure can reduce the high fishing pressure found during this study.
-However, this should be accompanied by proper monitoring of the industrial fleets.
+If stocks are to be sustainably managed, the current fishing gear needs to be adjusted to allow a higher proportion of stocks to reach their length at first maturity (L50) before being caught, which can reduce the high fishing pressure found during this study.
+However, this should be accompanied by proper monitoring of industrial fleets.

-Detailed studies on the maturity status and growth of these species are recommended to get stock-specific input parameters for the data-limited models.
+Detailed studies of the maturity status and growth of these species are recommended to obtain stock-specific input parameters for data-limited models.

-Continuous collection of length-frequency data is also recommended to obtain high-quality data to be used in future data-limited stock assessments and before drawing solid conclusions on the status of the stocks.
+Continuous collection of length-frequency data is also recommended to obtain high-quality data for use in future data-limited stock assessments and before drawing solid conclusions on the status of stocks.